randspy/myo-reps/README.md

 # Application's overview

 The Application is a fitness app for my person use.
-It is optimize for using [Myo reps protocol](https://www.youtube.com/watch?v=V71TGRQaLRs), it's a protocol when timing between sets of given exercise is very precise and short.
+It is optimize for using [Myo reps protocol](https://www.youtube.com/watch?v=V71TGRQaLRs), it's a workout protocol when timing between sets of given exercise is very precise and short.

+MVP:

     Done:

     - light/dark mode
     - deleting the content of application
     - drag/drop lists
     - exercises
     - workouts

-TODO:
+    Todo:

     - running a session
     - displaying list of past sessions

+Improvements:

+    - multi element deletes from the lists
+    - more info on the lists (extendable items)
-- statistics
+    - workout statistics

 # Project structure